 The Kettlebell Swing is the basic kettlebell exercise.
 Although you swing the bell with your arms, the extension of your hips is actually what propels the weight.
 In fact, your arms should not contribute to the movement.

-Kettlebell Swing How To
+Kettlebell Swing How-To

 - Assume athletic quarter-squat stance holding kettlebell between legs

-- Keeping arms straight, drive through heels and explode up with hips to bring kettlebell to chin level in front
+- Keeping arms straight, drive through heels and explode up with hips to bring the kettlebell to chin level in front

-- Squeeze glutes at top of movement
+- Squeeze glutes at top of the movement

 - Return to start position with control and repeat rhythmically

 - Extend hips and knees completely

 - Keep arms straight